niteshpolicy29/game/README.md

 - **Marshmallow**: Float slowly down large gaps and across water areas
 - **Jelly**: Bouncy movement with high jumps, use fast-fall (jump in air) to quickly reach ground

-You have 3 lives - use them wisely!
-Complete the journey to collect your candy!
+You have 4 lives - use them wisely!
+Complete all levels to collect your candy!
+Levels loop infinitely with increasing difficulty.

 ## Technical Details